Frequently asked questions |

 When should you take post exposure prophylaxis (PEP)?

-In case of HIV exposure, less than 48 hours ago.
-Before proceeding, you should discuss indications for PEP with a doctor.
 At the Geneva University Hospital, you can either contact the HIV/AIDS Unit from Monday to Friday between 8.00 and 18.00, calling 079 55 34 656, or you can go to the Emergency (weekends and during the week after 18.00).

 Should you have any questions or would like further information you may contact the nursing staff for anonymous testing at the following telephone number: +41 22 372 96 01.